-Census Date Adjustments
+Adjustments to the Census Date

-The Financial Aid Census Date may be adjusted due to College closures resulting from inclement weather or other unforeseeable circumstances that cause the campus to be closed during the first five business days of the term.
-In the event of unexpected closures, Financial Aid, Enrollment Services, and Accounting Services will coordinate efforts to extend refund periods, and payment deadlines as needed.
+The census date may be adjusted due to inclement weather or other unforeseeable circumstances that cause the campus to suspend operations during the first 10 business days of the term.
+In this event, Financial Aid, Enrollment Services, and Accounting Services will coordinate efforts to extend refund periods and payment deadlines as needed.